 The overall estimated change in economic value to the recreational sector for gag associated with Alternative 1, Alternative 2, Alternative 3, and Preferred Alternative 4 relative to the two baselines for gag is shown in Table 5.2.3.7.
 Alternatively, Table 5.2.3.8 indicates the overall estimated change in economic value to the recreational sector for gag associated with Alternative 2, Alternative 3, and Preferred Alternative 4 relative to Alternative 1 (no action).
 These estimates probably overstate actual economic effects as private anglers or for-hire operators will likely adjust their behavior to avoid or minimize adverse consequences to their welfare or profits, respectively.
 Finally, consumer surplus and producer surplus estimates are somewhat different in nature.
 CS attempts to quantify, in dollar terms, the expected loss of welfare experienced by anglers.
-These values correspond to no actual flows of dollars in the formal economy by lower revenue and lower profits in the for-hire sector.
+These values correspond to no actual flows of dollars in the formal economy, though they clearly motivate economic behavior.
+In contrast, PS is represented in the formal economy by lower revenue and lower profits in the for-hire sector.
 However, to the extent consumers will spend their money elsewhere, other producers will gain by potentially similar amounts.
 In summary, the CS losses represent real welfare losses but are intangible in our formal economy, while PS losses represent a shift of revenue and profits away from the for-hire sector, but are a tangible economic loss for the for-hire sector.